 Information about nonfarm payrolls, together with that about average hourly earnings and hours worked, is produced by the Establishment Survey.
 As for the Household Survey, it gives details on the labor force and the employment and unemployment rates.

-To compile the Employment Report, economists and policymakers use all data available to assess current economic conditions and forecast levels of future economic activity.
+Economists and policymakers use the Employment Report data available to assess current economic conditions and forecast levels of future economic activity.

 In addition, the Employment Report also shows which sectors are expanding and contracting.
 While expanding sectors contribute more new jobs, shrinking sectors see a decline in jobs.